anargu/gin-brotli/README.md

 Gin middleware to enable [Brotli](https://github.com/google/brotli) support.

-NOTE: this repo is an adaptation of how gzip middleware is implemented. except for sync.Pool that will going to be implemented soon, also will add new features.
+NOTE: this repo is an adaptation of how gzip middleware is implemented.
+I'll try to add new features.

 ## Requirements